decatur/gridchen/README.md

 grid-chen has a light and dark mode.
 The desired mode is sniffed through the background color intensity of the body element.
-There are no explicit CSS hooks.
+There are currently no other explicit CSS hooks, such as CSS custom properties.

 ⚠ Some dark reader (for example <a href="https://darkreader.org">Dark Reader</a>) extensions may show inferior results when converting light to dark mode than grid-chen's native dark mode.